 - I am a CPA auditing a large local auditee.
 A theft of cash totaling $1,200 occurred in the utility department.
 The $1,200 is not material to anything that is reported in the local auditee’s financial statements.
 Does the theft still need to be reported?

 - I am a CPA auditing a local auditee.
 There was a theft of cash by the clerk who collects fines.
-The theft was quickly identified by the local auditee, the person was terminated, and the matter was adjudicated in the courts.
-Does a theft that was appropriately handled by a local auditee still need to be reported in the local auditee’s financial statements?
+The theft was quickly identified by the local auditee, the person was terminated, and the matter was adjudicated in the co Does a theft that was appropriately handled by a local auditee still need to be reported in the local auditee’s financial statements?

 - I am a CPA auditing a local auditee.
 A misappropriation occurred during the year.
 The matter is still being investigated.
 I know the name of the person they are investigating, but it is not a matter of public record.
 Should I report the name of the person who is under investigation?